 Determining how many solar panels your 2,000 sq ft home needs depends on several factors, from your energy consumption to roof orientation, and the amount of sunlight your area receives.
 Whether you're looking to go off-grid or simply reduce your electricity bills, understanding these variables will help you design a solar system that fits your needs.

-At SEL, we know that going solar can feel overwhelming with all the choices available.
+At Shielden, we know that going solar can feel overwhelming with all the choices available.
 That’s why we’re here to help!
 Whether you're calculating how many panels you need or figuring out the cost of an off-grid home, we offer free solar solutions tailored to your specific needs.
 Our experts can guide you through the process, from selecting the right equipment to offering you a clear and transparent quote.

 Interested in seeing how much you can save?
 Contact SEL today to get your free, no-obligation solar quote!